Quark (company): History

 Quark was founded with $2,000 in 1981 in Denver, Colorado, U.S. Between 1981 and 1985, their primary products were Word Juggler and Catalyst.
 Word Juggler was the first word processor on the Apple III.
-Catalyst was a program that was distributed bundled with the Apple IIe, and allowed users to run floppy disk-based applications from their hard drive.
+Catalyst was a program that was distributed bundled with the Apple IIe, and allowed users to run floppy disk–based applications from their hard drive.
 They also attempted a product line called "Quark Peripherals", but the market for storage devices at the time resulted in a huge financial loss.
-The device released, the "QC10", was a 10MB hard disk drive that could be used with the Apple IIe or IIc, the Apple /// or III+, or the Macintosh.
-In October 1985, it retailed for US$1,295.00.
+The devices released, the "QC10" and "QC20", were 10 and 20MB hard disk drives, respectively, that could be used with the Apple IIe or IIc, the Apple /// or III+, or the Macintosh (notably, via the Macintosh's floppy disk drive port).
+The QC10 retailed for US$1,295.00 in October 1985.

 In March 1987, Quark released QuarkXPress 1.0, which due to its precision quickly gained market share from Aldus PageMaker.
 With the release of QuarkXPress 3.0 in 1990, Quark quickly achieved a dominant position in the desktop publishing market and became the standard for desktop publishing.
 By the end of the 1990s, it had gathered a market share of around 90%.

 In the late 1990s, Quark faced intense criticism for slow innovation cycles, high prices, and a poor response to customer needs.
 Therefore, many customers welcomed the release of Adobe InDesign in 1999 as a viable alternative.
 The release of Adobe Creative Suite in 2003, essentially including InDesign with Photoshop and Illustrator, resulted in ongoing market share loss for QuarkXPress.

 As a result, under the new leadership of Raymond Schiavone, Quark started to refocus its resources towards the enterprise dynamic publishing market (now Content Automation), announcing a new strategy in March 2008.

+Quark acquired A Lowly Apprentice Productions (ALAP), which provides extended technology for the publishing and graphic design industries, in 2005.